yabetancourt/yabetancourt/README.md

 🌟 Welcome to Yadier's GitHub! 🌟

 👋 Hi there!
-I'm Yadier Betancourt, a Computer Science student who's passionate about programming, mathematics, and all things tech.
+I'm Yadier Betancourt, a Java Backend Developer passionate about programming, mathematics, and all things tech.
 I'm on a mission to learn, grow, and make a positive impact in the world of software development.

 [![yabetancourt's GitHub stats](https://github-readme-stats.vercel.app/api?username=yabetancourt&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)